 Sometimes people are giving them away or selling them for a bargain, so look in your local paper or on Craig's list.

-Of course, it will depend on the size of your dog's cage as to how many chickens you will comfortably fit.
+Worst case scenario, you can use your dog cage as a temporary urban chicken coop.
+Of course, it will depend on the size of your dog's cage as to how many chickens will comfortably fit.